flindholm-lab/ASH-Performance-Visualizer/README.md

 The user interface lets you zoom in on a selected time range and display ASH activity during that timeframe.

+### Technical Overview of the Standalone HTML File

+The `ashoffline.html` file is a **standalone, client-side web application** that requires no server or backend.
+It is built using modern web technologies:

+- **HTML5 & CSS3:** Structures and styles the user interface.
+- **JavaScript (ES6+):** Powers the interactive features and data processing.
+- **Chart.js:** A popular library for rendering interactive charts and graphs.
+- **Papa Parse:** A lightweight library for parsing CSV files directly in the browser.
+- **Tailwind CSS:** A utility-first CSS framework for responsive and customizable UI components.
+- **Date-fns:** A library for handling date and time operations, integrated with Chart.js for time-based visualizations.

+The application loads CSV files locally in the browser, processes the data, and renders interactive visualizations.
+All computations and rendering happen in the browser, ensuring privacy and security since no data is sent to a server.

 ![ASH Visualizer Screenshot](ash.png)
 ---